jsrebuild/build-your-own-vuejs/book/chapter1.md

 });
 ```

-This test case tests wheather props on vm's data like `vm._data.a` are proxied to vm itself, like `vm.a`.
-This is one of Vue's litte tricks.
+This test case tests whether props on vm's data like `vm._data.a` are proxied to vm itself, like `vm.a`.
+This is one of Vue's little tricks.

 So we can write our first line of real code now, in